DrTTom/GordianKnot/README.md

 # Coming features

-- clicking on elements in reference report selects the respective nodes (call back-end to provide necessary folding status)
 - class path elements can be un-selected
 - keep selection on expand/collapse
 - diverse help texts and tool tips